-If a student sees a fire in progress, the student should immediately call 911.
-If a student is aware of a fire that occurred anywhere on campus, the student should report that incident to the Pueblo County Sheriff's Office at CSU Pueblo, (719) 549-2373.
+If any person sees a fire in progress, the person should immediately call 911.
+If a person is aware of a fire that occurred anywhere on campus, the person should report that incident to the Pueblo County Sheriff's Office at CSU Pueblo, (719) 549-2373.